vorabrijesh/vorabrijesh/README.md

 ### Hi there 👋

+Welcome to my github profile.
+I am Brijesh vora.
+Currently, I am pursuing MS in CS from University of California, Davis.
+I have earned B.Tech from Indian Institute of Technology, Tirupati in computer science.

+My research interests are Systems, Security and Machine Learning.
+Specifically I am

+- 🔭 I’m currently working on working on Multi Party Computation(MPC) and Privacy Preserving Machine Learning(PPML).
+- 🌱 I’m currently learning Machine Learning, Cryptography.
+- 👯 I’m looking to collaborate on Systems/Networking or Machine Learning.
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about Movies/TV Shows.
+- 📫 How to reach me: brijesh.vora12@gmail.com
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact:
 <!--
 **vorabrijesh/vorabrijesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.